Rule-based Logic

 To create an interaction, the Enneo SDK can be used, a library with object definitions.
 The above interaction can be created with this code:

-Note: The Enneo SDK requires environment variables that specify the Enneo API URL and a session token for authorization.
-If a source code executor is used, these environmental variables are inserted at runtime and do not need to be set manually.
-When integrating the SDK into your own web service, you need to set ENNEO_API_URL
+Note: The Enneo SDK requires environment variables specifying the Enneo API URL and a session token for authorization.
+If a source code executor is used, these environment variables are inserted at runtime and do not need to be set manually.
+If the SDK is integrated into its web service, ENNEO_API_URL

 and ENNEO_SESSION_TOKEN